Skip to main content Skip to secondary navigation

 The Office of Community Engagement supports projects that are co-created between Stanford and community organizations, efforts that focus on accelerating solutions to affordability, education, health, and sustainability challenges in our region.

-The 2023 awards draw from many of the more than 135 units on Stanford campus recognized "community engagement hubs," defined by OCE as the offices and units that engage in sustained community partnerships, involve faculty, staff and students, dedicate resources to sustain the partnership, and practice principles of ethical and effective service.
+More than 140 "community engagement hubs" at Stanford are eligible to propose projects.
+Community engagement hubs are defined by OCE as the Stanford offices and units that engage in sustained community partnerships, involve faculty, staff and students, dedicate resources to sustain the partnership, and practice principles of ethical and effective service.

 A child tries out a vegetable cone

-The 2023 community collaborations stretch from the Bay Area to the Central Valley.
+The 2023 community collaborations supported by OCE seed funds stretch from the Bay Area to the Central Valley.

 Mobile Teen Van at Los Altos High School

-The community collaborations in 2022 include projects in education and health.
+The community collaborations in 2022 supported by OCE seed funds include projects in education and health.

 Aminata Kalokoh-Odeh participating in Lakewood Elementary School classroom as part of Stanford Teacher Education Program (STEP).

-The community collaborations in 2021 include projects in affordability/social services, arts, education, and health.
+The community collaborations supported by OCE seed funds in 2021 include projects in affordability/social services, arts, education, and health.